Seeing is Understanding: Unlocking Causal Attention into Modality-Mutual Attention for Multimodal LLMs: How to Enable the Former Modality to See the Latter Modality?

-When incorporating multimodal inputs, most open-source and proprietary MLLMs (e.g., MM-1.5 \cite{DBLP:journals/corr/abs-2409-20566}, LLaVa-1.5 \cite{DBLP:conf/cvpr/LiuLLL24}) follow earlier approaches (e.g., Flamingo \cite{DBLP:conf/nips/AlayracDLMBHLMM22}) by positioning images before text in the input sequence.
-While this I\&T order allows text to reference visual information, it blocks the path for images to see textual information due to causal attention in the LLM, which may be one of the reasons why MLLMs are prone to vision-centric tasks \cite{tong2024cambrian}.
-For instance, when describing the object count as a user query, the model would need the text input (perhaps including object names or relations) to inform its understanding of the image.
+When incorporating multimodal inputs, most open-source and proprietary MLLMs (e.g., MM-1.5 \citep{DBLP:journals/corr/abs-2409-20566}, LLaVa-1.5 \citep{DBLP:conf/cvpr/LiuLLL24}) follow earlier approaches (e.g., Flamingo \citep{DBLP:conf/nips/AlayracDLMBHLMM22}) by positioning images before text in the input sequence.
+While this I\&T order allows text to reference visual information, it blocks the path for images to see textual information due to causal attention in the LLM, which may be one of the reasons why MLLMs are prone to vision-centric tasks \citep{tong2024cambrian}.
+For instance, when describing the object count or location as a user query, the model would need the text input (perhaps including object names or relations) to inform its understanding of the image.
+However, causal attention, which is designed to prevent information leakage in unimodal settings, leads to static representations regardless of question changes.
 Moreover, simply reversing the modality order (i.e., T\&I) does not resolve the issue, as text tokens still cannot attend to image tokens.
-Therefore, causal attention, which is designed to prevent information leakage in unimodal settings, is inadequate for MLLMs, where effective multimodal interactions are essential.

 To this end, we propose modality-mutual attention that alters the causal attention mechanism in the LLM.
-As illustrated in Figure \ref{fig:modality-mutual-attention}, our approach replaces the standard causal attention mask by unlocking the paths that allow image tokens to attend to text tokens, all without requiring the LLM retraining from scratch.
+As shown in Fig. \ref{fig:modality-mutual-attention}, our approach replaces the standard causal attention mask by unlocking the paths that allow image tokens to attend to text tokens, all without requiring the LLM retraining from scratch.
 Formally, $M$ in Equ. \ref{equ:causal-attention} can be devised as $M'$:

+In this manner, image tokens are able to learn to focus on regions linked to question tokens.
+Note that the MMA design merely unlocks some of the attention masks from $\mathbf{M}$ to $\mathbf{M'}$, which therefore does not increase computational cost as the total number of calculating 0 and $-\infty$ remains the same (i.e., $(|V|+|T_Q|)^2$).

-In this manner, the image tokens are able to see text tokens, making our approach a generalizable solution for any multimodal model leveraging causal attention in generation.
-Furthermore, while we focus on single image-text pairs in this paper, our approach naturally extends to interleaved multimodal data, where greater cross-modal visibility is essential for capturing rich multimodal interactions.
+Furthermore, our approach naturally extends to interleaved multimodal data, where greater cross-modal visibility is essential for capturing rich multimodal interactions.
 To accommodate such cases, we propose a generalized condition:

 where $\phi(i)$ maps $i$-th token to its corresponding modality (e.g., audio, image, text).